Ten Thousand Fists (song)

 "Ten Thousand Fists" is a song by American heavy metal band Disturbed.
-It was released on December 28, 2006 as the fifth single from their studio album, Ten Thousand Fists.
-The track is used in the video game Madden NFL 06.
+It was released on December 28, 2006, as the fifth and final single from their third studio album, Ten Thousand Fists (2005).

 Themes

 According to Disturbed's vocalist David Draiman, the song "signifies strength, unity, conviction, power, and the exhilaration that you feel when you get to see that at one of our shows.
 It's one of my favorite moments, and people know that I have an affinity for asking people to put their fists in the air, and it's just, it's exhilaration to be able to see ten thousand raised fists or more."